“Wisdom is the principal thing: Therefore get wisdom. And in all your getting, get understanding.” Proverbs 4:7

 I invite you to get an understanding.
 Allow me to share a few things about being black in the good old US of A.

 - My father participated in sit-ins and the March on Washington.
-He served in the Navy during the Vietnam conflict but returned to Jim Crow laws and.
+He served in the Navy during the Vietnam conflict but returned to Jim Crow laws which prevented him from walking in the front door of a restaurant to be served or to sit in the front seat of a bus.

 - African American’s are passionate, loud and animated.
 Unfortunately, people in authority can misinterpret our method of communication as anger and rage.